Bursitis may be covered under Workers’ Compensation.

 Workers’ Compensation for Bursitis

 Not all workers’ compensation claims are dramatic and result from a single, major traumatic accident.
 Repetitive injuries can be just as severe and just as painful, requiring time and rest to heal from.
-It is important in these instances to get workers’ compensation benefits so that you can receive the proper medical treatment and are allowed sufficient time to rest and recover so you can return to work.
+It is vital in these instances to get workers’ compensation benefits so that you can receive the proper medical treatment and are allowed sufficient time to rest and recover so you can return to work.

 St. Louis Workers’ Compensation Attorneys